facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

         self.decoder = Decoder(self.embeddings, hidden_size)
 ```

-We next define a function to project the output of the decoder back into the space of tokens:
+We next define a function to project the output of the decoder back into the token space:

 ```
     def output(self, decoder_output):
         return F.linear(decoder_output, self.embeddings.weight)
 ```

-Lastly, we need to define two functions to reindex the latent states of the encoder and decoder.
-We reindex the encoder at the very beginning of beam search and when ranking candidates during eval, and we reindex the decoder after each token step of beam search.
+Lastly, we define two functions to reindex the latent states of the encoder and decoder along the sample dimension.
+We reindex the encoder at the very beginning of beam search and when ranking candidates during eval, and we reindex the decoder after each step of beam search.
 Since our encoder and decoder both are based on LSTMs, these encoder/decoder states are the hidden and cell states:
 ```
     def reorder_encoder_states(self, encoder_states, indices):
         h, c = encoder_states